Intro

 Why get insurance?

-One of the biggest reasons to buy LTCi is that for every dollar you spend typically get you 3x-5x the coverage immediately. 👀
+One of the biggest reasons to buy LTCi is that for every dollar you spend you typically get 3x-5x the coverage immediately. 👀

 For example, $100k in premiums could turn into $300k to $500k in coverage immediately.
 That's a biggie.